 When Serious Eats, My Fox New York, The New York Times, Manhattan Times, The Village Voice and Gothamist all sing the praises of sandwiches at the same restaurant, you know something has to be good.
 They are well-known for the Venezuelan Patacones.
 Unfold the foil wrapper to a huge sandwich made with chewy fried green plantains instead of bread and stuffed with a myriad of optional ingredients, like shredded beef, fried cheese, roasted pork, grilled steak and more.

 New York, NY 10012

 Before Alidoro moved in, Alessandro Gualandi, a phenomenal Italian sandwich maker, once found his place here in his own venue, known as Melampo.
 The name may be different, but the sandwiches are the same.
-Although all their sandwiches are pieces of art, the Romeo appears to be about a mile high.
+Although all their sandwiches are pieces of art, Romeo appears to be about a mile high.
 There is no neat way of eating this sandwich, so expect to make a mess.
 If you are looking to impress your date, order something different.
-The Romeo is stuffed full of smoked chicken breast, arugula, M. bel paese and hot peppers.
+The Romeo is stuffed full of smoked chicken breast, arugula, M. bel paese, and hot peppers.

 261 3rd St.